 - Subverted in Ark Angel.
 Alex uses a defibrillator to stun a character, the whole thing being preceded with something along the lines of "he knew what they did, he'd seen a lot of television".
 Those must have been some pretty accurate television shows.

-- One of the books in The Immortals quartet by Tamora Pierce involves Alanna giving a magical lightening zap to restart Daine's heart, a rather straightforward application of this trope (however since we don't see the scene happen from that end, we don't know whether anyone yelled "Clear!").
+- The first book in The Immortals involves a literally magical defibrillator when Alanna uses lightning magic to restart Daine's heart, a rather straightforward application of this trope (however since we don't see the scene happen from that end, we don't know whether anyone yelled "Clear!").

 - In the Alias season 3 episode "Facade", Ricky Gervais is a very Mad Bomber who doesn't afraid of nothing, especially the electric chair.
 Or is he?
 When all else fails and they're all doomed, Spy Daddy steps up to the plate to strangulate Ricky, having attained a portable defibrillator from nowhere, and has it fully charged and waiting right around the corner.
 When Ricky dies, Spy Daddy brings him back and tells him that there is no white light for people like him and that they'll do it all again unless he stops the bombs, and they're both confident that it will work again and again because it's a Magical Defibrillator.